 The Edna G tugboat was the last steam-powered tugboat to work the Great Lakes.
 She was built for the Duluth and Iron Range Railroad in 1856 for around $35,000.
 Her primary role was to assist ore boats of all kinds in and out of the harbor.
 She was officially retired in 1980, and now the museum tugboat sits in Agate Bay in Two Harbors, MN.
-The president of the D & IR Railroad named the tugboat Edna G after his daughter, Edna.
+The D & IR Railroad president named the tugboat Edna G after his daughter, Edna.

 Edna G’s History

 Edna G was built to service the North Shore shipping industry.
 However, after two short years in Two Harbors, she was summoned by the US government to the east coast during WWI to haul coal barges.
 After the war, she came back to her home in Lake Superior.
 In 1931 during the Great Depression, Edna G was idled but returned to service in 1933.
 On December 30, 1980, the Lake Superior tugboat made her final tow and is now a historical museum ship docked in Agate Bay in Two Harbors, MN.

 Hauling boats wasn’t the only task Edna G fulfilled.
 She also executed several rescue operations after large storms or collisions on Lake Superior.
 Additionally, she assisted in fighting boat fires, flaming ore docks, and, occasionally, burning structures along the waterfront.